Avayasu/SinusbotControl/README.md

 # SinusbotControl
-basic script for manage sinusbot
+basic script for manage sinusbot<br />
+only in czech bcs am lazy >.<